aawilliams94/KwK2020/Prework/Technical2/ArrayFocusQuestions.md

 ## What is the purpose of arrays?

+An array is there to store multiple things to one variable.

 ## List all the ways you can currently interact with the data in an array

+* print
+* remove
+* count
+* append
+* randomize